 Distributions to shareholders are recorded on the ex-dividend date.
 Income and capital gain distributions are determined in accordance with income tax regulations, which may differ from U.S. generally accepted accounting principles.
 Certain capital accounts in the financial statements are periodically adjusted for permanent differences in order to reflect their tax character.
 These adjustments have no impact on net assets or net asset value per share.
 Temporary differences which arise from recognizing certain items of income, expense, gain or loss in different periods for financial statement and tax purposes will reverse at some time in the future.

-Book/tax differences primarily relate to wash sale loss deferrals.
+Book/tax differences primarily relate to wash sale loss deferrals, derivative transactions, partnership adjustments, and certain preferred stock treated as debt for tax purposes.